dpplweb/dppl-docs/homepage/index.markdown

 For the best results, it is a good idea to start with an image that is actually 2x the size (2800 x ).
 From that, the website create three versions of the image for desktop, tablet, and smartphone sizes.

+When you are naming hero images, please observe these naming conventions:

+- Lower case
+- Space or hyphens in between the parts (I think hyphens are best for images)
+- More descriptive file names are better than less descriptive
+- Pin "hero" to the end of the file name too

+Here's an example of shiny file name:

+    adult-winter-reading-club-hero.jpg

 ### Updating the feature

 1. Log in with a publisher account.